microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 3. [Android Studio](https://developer.android.com/studio)
 4. Obtain [ARCore v1.7.0](https://github.com/google-ar/arcore-unity-sdk/releases/tag/v1.7.0) (Note: only v1.7.0 has been tested, use other versions at your own risk).
 This can be achieved by running the `tools/Scripts/SetupRepository.bat` script as an administrator or by manually copying assets content into a ARCore-Unity-SDK folder in the external directory.
 5. [Unity](https://unity3d.com/get-unity/download) installed on your development device with [Android build support](https://docs.unity3d.com/Manual/android-sdksetup.html).
 This module can be included when first installing Unity, or you can use [Unity Hub to add the module](https://docs.unity3d.com/Manual/GettingStartedAddingEditorComponents.html) after installing.
+6. If building with IL2CPP, a specific Android NDK may be required (Unity 2018.3.14f1 required r16b).
+Older NDK's can be found [here](https://developer.android.com/ndk/downloads/older_releases.html).

 >Note: ARCore does not share MixedReality-SpectatorView's MIT license.
 For more information on ARCore licensing, see [here](https://github.com/google-ar/arcore-unity-sdk/blob/master/LICENSE).